Will The Black-Footed Ferret Go Extinct?

 Given the role that habitat loss has played in the decline of the black-footed ferret population, it is crucial that efforts to conserve this species focus on habitat restoration and protection.
 Without sufficient habitat, these animals cannot survive, let alone thrive.
 Protecting and restoring habitat will give the black-footed ferret a fighting chance at survival and prevent extinction.

-Recommended Reading: Can Ferrets Eat Any Meat?
+Recommended Reading: Can Ferrets And Cats Get Along?

 The role of conservation organizations in saving the black-footed ferret